Read time: 3 mins

 Focus on tasks that need your full concentration and creativity.

-Tackle deep work, that big project, write that report, or brainstorm new ideas.
+Tackle deep work first, that big project, write that report, or brainstorm new ideas.

-And when it’s low, focus on tasks that require less mental effort, such as administrative work.
+And when you’re low on it, focus on tasks that require less mental effort, such as administrative work.

 Savings: 5 hours/week